ilhambo/.comDocumentation/SetUp/media.md

 - Copy of document types with an upload field as a property will not work.

 ##Environment and Deployment considerations
 By default this provider will use a single blob container for the media used by all sites in a project.
 So development, staging, a live will all use the same media files.
 If this works with your workflow it is the recommended configuration.
-If you cannot use the same media accross all sites then you will need to set up a different blob storage container for each site.
+If you cannot use the same media across all environments then you will need to set up a different blob storage container for each environments.
 Each container will have a unique address and access keys.

-A common arrangement for Umbraco as a Service users who use the Azure Blob Storage provider and cannot use the same container for all sites is to create one container for development/stage and one for live.
-The specific container settings are then applied to development/stage sites and to the live site.
+A common arrangement for Umbraco as a Service users who use the Azure Blob Storage provider and cannot use the same container for all environments is to create one container for development/staging and one for live.
+The specific container settings are then applied to development/staging environments and to the live environment.

 When Umbraco as a Service deploys media it will use the settings for each environment to create or update the media in the correct container.